Macwhel/15-112-TP/README.md

 as well as currency and shop system to help make the player stronger.

 ## How to run:
-Simply run the main.py file and the game should pop right up .
+Simply run the main.py file and the game should pop right up.

 ## Necessary Libraries:
 All necessary libraries are already imported, and there are none that require \